 by Matt Slick

-The question "Who is God?" is a good question.
+The question "Who is God?" is an important question.
 It is better than asking "What is God?"
-This is because God exists, created us, loves us, is concerned for our being, desires to provide for us, and sent the Son to redeem us.
+This is because God exists, created us, loves us, is concerned for our being, desires to provide for us, and sent Jesus to redeem us.
 If we were to ask "What is God?" we might be tempted to say that God is the infinite being, the creator, a presence, or something like that.
 In some respect, this would be true.
 But the first question brings us closer to understanding more of who God really is in His character and His love for us as revealed in the Bible.

 The Bible teaches us that in all existence, from all eternity, there has been and always will be only one God.
 God was never created, is completely loving, completely just, completely holy, completely merciful, and that He desires the best for us.
 God is holy, and He can have nothing to do with sin as the Bible says, "His eyes are too pure to look upon evil," (Hab.
 1:13).
 This does not mean that God cannot see what someone does that is wrong.
 It is a way of describing how holy God is.
 God cannot sin.
 He is perfect.

 In Christianity, God is a Trinity.
 This means that God is three persons, not three gods.
 Technically, the doctrine of the Trinity states that in the one God is the person of the Father, the Son, and the Holy Spirit.
-Each is not the same person as the other, yet there are not three gods but one.
+Each is not the same person as the other, yet there are not three gods but one (Isa.
+43:10; 44:6, 8; 45:5).
 This is similar in analogy to the nature of time.
 Time is past, present, and future.
 The past is not the same as the present, which is not the same as the future.
 But, there are not three times.
 There is only one thing called time.
+Time is similar to God in by analogy.

-The reason the word "person" is used in describing the Father, the Son, and the Holy Spirit is because each exhibits attributes of personhood -- not in a body of flesh and bones, but in personality.
+The reason the word "person" is used in describing God as the Father, the Son, and the Holy Spirit is because each exhibits attributes of personhood - not in a body of flesh and bones, but in personhood.
 In other words, each has a will, loves, speaks, is aware of others, communicates with others, etc. These are attributes of personhood, and we see the Father, the Son, and the Holy Spirit each demonstrate these qualities.
+That is why we say God is three persons.

 Because of the Trinity, God can become flesh in the form of the Son and still exist in such a way so that He can run the universe.
 Therefore, the Son can communicate to us on our level.